-My Go To Birding Resources Since this blog began almost two years ago, I've tried to make a habit of visiting the top birding and birdwatching blogs on the internet.
+My Go To Birding Resources Since this blog began over seventeen years ago, I've tried to make a habit of visiting the top birding and birdwatching blogs on the internet.
 As I am a recent newcomer to the field, I know I have a lot to learn from these fine people who have made birding a major part of their lives for way longer than I have.
-I owe them a debt of gratitude I'll never … [Read more...] about My Top 15 Birding Resources
+I owe them a debt of gratitude I'll … [Read more...] about My Top 15 Birding Resources

 How sharp are you identifying bird calls and songs in your backyard?
 Do you find yourself calling out bird species while out in the woods?
 Or do you have to spot them with your binoculars and fumble through a printed guidebook to find them?
 Don't get me wrong.
 Field guides have their place to give you the details about any species you may observe.
 However, for even a … [Read more...] about Bird Calls And Songs

 Just like Julie Zickfoose had told me, my house wrens are behaving themselves because I've allowed them to have one of my bluebird houses.
 From early in the morning until late at night, I hear both of them singing and calling to each other.
 It's actually quite sweet. … [Read more...] about Julie Zickefoose Was Absolutely Correct

 As I've reported in an earlier post, my nesting season is going only OK this year.
 I've already seen my bluebirds and chickadees with their first bunch of little ones and I've only got one of my my two bluebird boxes with anything in it.
 And that something is house wrens. … [Read more...] about How Is Your Nesting Season Going?